sadken/PointGravity/README.md

 # PointGravity
 Simple gravity simulation in FreeBasic

-Written in Freebasic the code simulates basic gravity between upto 100000 particles and a central object.
+Written in Freebasic (Available here: https://www.freebasic.net/ ) the code simulates basic gravity between upto 100000 particles and a central object.

 UP/DOWN Arrows adjust the speed of the simulation.
 LEFT/RIGHT Adjust the initial speed of the particle (direction angle is random)